BDC Hamburger Icon

 Improved well-being

 With the freedom to create a personalized work schedule on their own terms, employees have more opportunities to focus on their physical and mental health.
-Instead of working a schedule predetermined by someone else, they can modify their working hours around activities that foster good health, like going to the gym, spending time with family or taking a yoga class.
+Instead of working a schedule predetermined by someone else, they can modify their working hours around activities that foster good health, e.g., going to the gym, spending time with family or taking a yoga class.

 Time for professional development